ArbazHamidBamboowala/ArbazBamboowala/README.md

 <br> </br>
 I have advanced knowledge with **Networking and Implementing** Security as well.
 Worked with various Databases including **SQL and NoSQL**.
 My passion for technology never waned.
 I continuously sought opportunities to blend work and study, culminating in the development of a unique Internet of Things (IoT) application using Python and Raspberry Pi.
-The journey went on creating URL Shortner using **Python**, Analyzing and predicting house prices after covid using various Machine Learning Algorithms, Analyzed HR data using Power BI, Completed movies prediction using Tableau and so on.
+The journey went on creating URL Shortner using **Python**, Analyzing and predicting house prices after covid using various **Machine Learning Algorithms**, Analyzed HR data using **Power BI**, Completed movies prediction using **Tableau** and I have also worked using various cloud technologies such as **AWS, Google, Azure**.

 <br> </br>